Floorp-Projects/Floorp/toolkit/components/telemetry/docs/data/crash-ping.rst

         crashDate: "YYYY-MM-DD",
         crashTime: <ISO Date>, // per-hour resolution
         version: 1,
-        sessionId: <UUID>, // may be missing for crashes that happen early
+        sessionId: <UUID>, // Telemetry ID of crashing session.
+May be missing for crashes that happen early in startup
-                           // in startup.
-Added in Firefox 48 with the
-                           // intention of uplifting to Firefox 46
         crashId: <UUID>, // Optional, ID of the associated crash
         minidumpSha256Hash: <hash>, // SHA256 hash of the minidump file
         processType: <type>, // Type of process that crashed, see below for a list of types